Cypress Lake, Florida

 Cypress Lake is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 13,727 at the 2020 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Cypress Lake is located in central Lee County at (26.538054, -81.901533).
+Cypress Lake is located in central Lee County.
 It is bordered to the west by McGregor, to the north by Whiskey Creek, and to the east by Villas, all unincorporated communities that are census-designated places.
 It is 7 mi south of Fort Myers, the county seat.

 According to the United States Census Bureau, the Cypress Lake CDP has a total area of 10.4 km2, of which 10.0 sqkm are land and 0.4 sqkm, or 4.28%, are water.